Paralegal Schools in New Jersey

 - 15 schools offer an associate’s degree program for paralegals/legal assistants.

-- No schools offer a bachelor’s degree program for paralegals/legal assistants.
+- 0 schools offer a bachelor’s degree program for paralegals/legal assistants.

-- There are 13 ABA approved paralegal degree programs in New Jersey.
+- There are 12 not-for-profit ABA-approved paralegal degree programs in New Jersey.

 - Highest graduation rate: Montclair State University 62%.1